 - Sharp pain during or after movement

 Osteoarthritis is caused by the breakdown of cartilage.
-There are many factors that influence this degeneration:
+Many factors influence this degeneration:

-- Diabetes: High glucose level can increase stiffness of joints.
+- Diabetes: High glucose levels can increase the stiffness of joints

 - Trauma: Athletes who’ve suffered from a torn ACL are more likely to develop OA